crypto-org-chain/chain-docs/docs/getting-started/thaler-testnet-azure-1click.md

 public key: P1DxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxQfk=
 ```

-The script will also ask you to fill in the `moniker` value which is the display name for tendermint p2p
+The script will also ask you to fill in the `moniker` value which is a human readable display name for tendermint p2p

 ```bash
 Replace moniker in /chain/.tendermint/config/config.toml